waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Current Strategy: Victory Road
 - **Objective:** Exit Victory Road to heal at the Indigo Plateau.
-- **Reasoning:** The party is critically injured, and the high encounter rate makes puzzle-solving inefficient and risky.
-A strategic retreat is necessary.
+- **Reasoning:** The party is critically injured.
+The only path to the exit is through the eastern boulder puzzle on 1F.
 - **Plan:**
-  1. Navigate to the exit on Victory Road 1F at (9, 18).
+  1. Navigate to the eastern side of Victory Road 1F.
+  2. Solve the boulder puzzle to clear the barrier at (10, 13).
-  2. Navigate to the Indigo Plateau and heal the party.
+  3. Navigate to the exit at (9, 18).
+  4. Heal at the Indigo Plateau.
-  3. Return to Victory Road to solve the remaining puzzles.
+  5. Return to Victory Road to solve remaining puzzles.
 - **Key Discoveries:**
   - Boulders cannot be pushed onto `steps` tiles.
-  - Movement between `ground` and `elevated_ground` is ONLY possible by traversing a `steps` tile.
-  - The eastern boulder puzzle on 1F is unsolvable in its initial state, making it a dead end for progress.
+  - It is possible to step down from an `elevated_ground` tile to an adjacent `ground` tile.
   - Defeated trainers are impassable obstacles.

 # IV.
 Tool Development & Debugging
-- **`gem_pathfinder_v2` Status:** The tool is working correctly.
-My manual pathing has been repeatedly flawed, leading me to incorrectly assume the tool was bugged.
-The tool's assessment of path availability is based on the ground-truth map XML and MUST be trusted over manual pathing attempts.
+- **`gem_pathfinder_v2` Status:** The tool has a known bug in its traversal logic for `elevated_ground` tiles, which is being corrected.
+My manual pathing has also been flawed, leading to incorrect assumptions.
+The tool's assessment of path availability must be trusted once the bug is fixed.
-- **Debugging Principle:** Trust the tool.
-When `gem_pathfinder_v2` fails, do not immediately assume it's a bug.
-My understanding of the map is likely wrong.
-I must re-evaluate the map data (especially tile types like `steps` and `elevated_ground`) to find the true obstacle and form a new navigation plan.
+- **Debugging Principle:** Trust the tool's output once it is confirmed to be working correctly.
+When it fails, re-evaluate the map data to find the true obstacle and form a new navigation plan.
 - **Lesson on Confirmation Bias:** I must be wary of confirmation bias.
-I previously wasted time on the Victory Road 1F eastern puzzle because I *assumed* it was the correct path, ignoring evidence from my tools that it was blocked.
+I previously wasted time assuming a path was blocked because my tool was flawed and my understanding of game mechanics was incorrect.
 I must actively try to disprove my own assumptions and be more willing to change my strategy when my tools contradict my beliefs.